-So, what’s it like putting on some of the best cannabis conference shows?
+So, what’s it like putting on the best cannabis conference?

-We don’t put on shows obviously, but since we’ve been doing shows, you see the same thing where it’s like your neighbor who had a 10×10, five years later they have a 2-story.
+Since we’ve been exhibiting at shows, we see the same thing where it’s like your neighbor who had a 10×10 now five years later has a 2-story.

-Doing shows plays a pivotal role in being able to get there.
-We definitely are going to be doing less shows because our business has increased, but we are for sure going to stick with key shows and a lot of the CannaCon cannabis conference shows are key shows.
+Doing shows plays a pivotal role in growth.
+We definitely are doing less shows because our business has increased, but we are for sure sticking with key shows like CannaCon.
 It’s so much fun.
-Of course, we’ve been missing business leads, but that’s the biggest bummer of not doing shows is not being able to hang out with people and see what’s new and exciting.
+Of course, we’ve been missing the business leads, but the biggest bummer of [quarantine] was not hanging out with people and see what’s new and exciting in the industry.